 Note that no mail will be sent if an unauthorized user tries to run sudo with the -l or -v option unless there is an authentication error and either the mail\always or mail\badpass flags are enabled.
 This allows users to determine for themselves whether or not they are allowed to use sudo.
-All attempts to run sudo (successful or not) will be logged, regardless of whether or not mail is sent.
+By default, all attempts to run sudo (successful or not) are logged, regardless of whether or not mail is sent.